AJ-comp/Mythosia/Mythosia.AI/README.md

 // For models and enums
 using Mythosia.AI.Models.Enums;

+// For advanced LINQ operations (optional) using System.Linq;
 ```

 **Common Issue**: If `BeginMessage()` or other extension methods don't appear in IntelliSense, make sure you have added `using Mythosia.AI.Extensions;` at the top of your file.